splunk/kafka-connect-splunk/README.md

-   "kerberos.user.principal": "<The Kerberos user principal the connector may use to authenticate with Kerberos>", "kerberos.keytab.path": "<The path to the keytab file to use for authentication with Kerberos>" "enable.timestamp.extraction": "<true|false>", "regex": "<regex for timestamp extraction>", "timestamp.format": "<time-format for timestamp extraction>" }
+   "kerberos.user.principal": "<The Kerberos user principal the connector may use to authenticate with Kerberos>", "kerberos.keytab.path": "<The path to the keytab file to use for authentication with Kerberos>" "enable.timestamp.extraction": "<true|false>", "timestamp.regex": "<regex for timestamp extraction>", "timestamp.format": "<time-format for timestamp extraction>" }
 }